composer/installers/README.md

 These would use your custom path for each of the listed packages.
 The available variables to use in your paths are: `{$name}`, `{$vendor}`, `{$type}`.

+Note that paths are matched based on the first path that matches in the list.
+So list position of custom path may make a difference.

 ## Custom Install Names

 If you're a package author and need your package to be named differently when